EasyTimer

 EasyTimer firmware and associated configuration software is part of the AltOS suite.

-Photos of the first production unit:
+Photos of the first production unit (the current version 2 looks nearly identical!):

 Features